• Musical Theatre student singing

 You will be trained to respond creatively to scripts and songs, collaborate effectively with other performers and make informed decisions about character interpretation.
 Training is practical, with an even distribution of classes in each of the disciplines of singing, dancing and acting.

-You will train in ensemble and solo singing in a range of musical theatre repertoire, acting technique for both spoken and sung dialogue, and in ensemble and individual dance in a variety of styles.
+You will train in ensemble and solo singing in a range of musical theatre repertoire, acting techniques for both spoken and sung dialogue, and in ensemble and individual dance in a variety of styles.

-At the end of the course, you will present a live showcase of your work in one of the NIDA Theatres attended by entertainment industry practitioners, producers and agents
+At the end of the course, you will present a live showcase of your work in one of the NIDA theatres, attended by entertainment industry practitioners, producers and agents.

-2023 Course dates
+2023 dates

-Term 1 Monday 30th January – Thursday 6th April
+Term 1 Monday 30 January – Thursday 6 April

-Term 2 Wednesday 26th April – Friday 30th June
+Term 2 Wednesday 26 April – Friday 30 June

-Term 3 Monday 17th July – Friday 6th October
+Term 3 Monday 17 July – Friday 6 October

 Classes are scheduled 4 days per week, 9am–5pm.